hstatsep/other/writeups/example-mueller-java-ll.md

 * LinkedLists are very different in that the values in a list can live in completely different/disconnected places in memory.
 We call them "nodes", where each node has the data, and a connection to the next node which could be anywhere.

 ### Task
 The goal was to build the LinkedList class in two parts: first, individual nodes; then, the LinkedList of nodes.
+I worked with Victoria and Eric; we took turns driving and frequently paused to answer each others' questions and make sure we were all on the same page.

 ### Process
 We first started off by building a `Node` class, where each instance holds both its data and a connection to the next node instance.
 We then built in a few methods to get/set the data/next.